jobindj/viva-workshop/docs/2-3-git-basic-workflow.md

 ### **1. Clone the exercise repo**

-(Skip this step if you completed this in the pre-workshop setup)
+(Skip this step if you completed it in the pre-workshop setup)

 Go to the location where you would like to clone your repo and use the clone command.
 On Windows, you can easily open the Git Bash using right click in your prefered directory